AIA Life Insurance Review

 While compensation arrangements may affect the order, position or placement of product information, it doesn’t influence our assessment of those products.
 Please don’t interpret the order in which products appear on our site as any endorsement or recommendation from us.

 www.comparingexpert.com.au compares a select range of products, providers and services, but we don’t provide comparisons or information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.

-When you’re looking to protect your family and their financial future, it’s helpful to know if the insurer you’re interested in has a solid financial history and a good reputation.
+When you’re looking to protect your family and their financial future, it’s helpful to know if the insurer you’re interested in provides the type and level of coverage that will meet your requirements.

-AIA Australia was launched more than 40 years ago and with over 2.5 million Australian customers they are now one of our country’s biggest speciality insurer’s.
-Renowned for their financial stability, longevity, and fairness, they’ve paid out an impressive $3.4 million in claims every working day in 2014 alone.
+AIA Australia has over 45 years of life insurance experience.
+With more than 3.7 million Australian customers they are now one of our country’s biggest speciality insurer’s.
+Renowned for their financial stability, longevity, and fairness, they’ve paid out an impressive $1.4 billion in claims in 2018 alone.

 AIA life insurance review